Personal liability insurance in Germany covers you against any accidental damages or losses which are a direct cause of your actions.

 You might be thinking “but why do I need this insurance?
 I didn’t have anything like it in my home country”.

 A perfectly sensible question.

-Firstly, Germany’s legal system makes it very simple to sue for minor accidental damages caused by an individual which have inflicted a financial loss unto another individual.
+Firstly, Germany’s legal system makes it very simple to sue if you cause minor accidental damages that have inflicted a financial loss unto another person or entity.

-Secondly, many Germans have legal insurance, making it relatively easy to sue someone at will without the risk of being put off by prohibitively high legal costs.
+Secondly, many Germans have legal insurance, making it relatively easy to sue someone at will, without being impacted by prohibitively high legal costs.

-What does it cost and how can I apply?
+What does liability insurance in Germany cost and how can I apply?

-The cost depends on a few simple questions to evaluate your personal circumstances and the level of cover you require.
+The final cost depends on a few simple questions to evaluate the level of cover you require.

 What about other essential insurance in Germany?